OctopusDeploy/blog/blog/2021-07/multi-tenancy-with-octopus/index.md

 ### Tenanted deployment targets {#tenanted-deployment-targets}

-The way you host your infrastructure for multiple instances of the same project typically varies depending on your application and customers.
+The way you host your infrastructure for multiple instances of the same project usually varies depending on your application and customers.
 Two common implementations we see are:

 1. **Dedicated hosting**: You have dedicated deployment targets for each customer.
 1. **Shared hosting**: You create farms or pools of servers to host all of your customers, achieving higher density.